manetu/benchmark-tool/README.md

     vault_count: 100  # Number of vaults to create for attribute operations
     prefix: attr-test
     clean_up: false # ONLY set to true if previous test run ended prematurely and wasn't able to clean up data.
 See README.MD for more details.
+  tokenizer:
+    # Tests tokenize only
+    enabled: true
+    count: 100
+    vault_count: 1 # Number of vaults to create for tokenize operations
+    prefix: tokenizer-test
+    realm: data-loader # IMPORTANT: This needs to match the realm you are running your tests
+    clean_up: false
+    value_min: 4 # The minimum size of values to generate
+    value_max: 32 # The maximum size of values to generate
+    tokens_per_job: 3 # The number of tokens per operation to generate
+    token_type: EPHEMERAL # Can be EPHEMERAL or PERSISTENT
+  tokenizer_translate_e2e:
+    # Tests tokenize + translate e2e time
+    enabled: true
+    count: 100
+    vault_count: 1 # Number of vaults to create for tokenize/translate operations
+    prefix: tokenizer-e2e-test
+    realm: data-loader # IMPORTANT: This needs to match the realm you are running your tests
+    clean_up: false
+    value_min: 4 # The minimum size of values to generate
+    value_max: 32 # The maximum size of values to generate
+    tokens_per_job: 1 # The number of tokens per operation to generate
+    token_type: EPHEMERAL # Can be EPHEMERAL or PERSISTENT
 concurrency:
   # note: count values for all sections (especially vault_count for attributes)
   # should be greater than concurrency values for accurate performance measurements